The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Introduction

 We provide a categorization of the attacks against privacy in FL (Section~\ref{sec:attacks}) and also a categorization of the defenses (Section~\ref{sec:defenses}).
 A coupled dimension is the kind of FL that is happening --- cross-device vs. cross-silo, horizontal FL vs. vertical FL, or derivatives of classical FL, such as, peer-to-peer learning or hierarchical FL.
 The discussion of attacks and defenses is meaningful only when we provide the context of what the threat model is, \ie what are the capabilities available to the adversaries and to the defenders, what aspect of the learning process is attacked (model, data, or something else), and what is the proportion of benign vs. adversarial entities.
 We provide this kind of foundation-setting discussion in Section~\ref{sec:problem-setting}.

-{\em Policy considerations.} Our article goes beyond the technology landscape and also surveys the policy landscape (Section~\ref{sec:policy}), which is nascent and developing.
+{\em Policy considerations.} Our article goes beyond the technology landscape and also surveys the policy landscape (Section~\ref{sec:policy}), which is still developing.
 A central consideration of ML regulation, namely, regulation of the data, is central to FL since here we deal with data that is local, and possibly sensitive, to individual clients.
-Regulation of FL is therefore apt and a start needs to be made soon.
-We hope that this discussion of regulation, in the context of the technical achievements to date and the expected deliverables, will lead us to enlightened regulation in the space of privacy in FL.
+Regulation of FL is therefore important and a start needs to be made soon.
+We hope that this discussion of regulation, in the context of the technical achievements to date and the expected deliverables, will lead to better regulation in the space of privacy in FL.

 {\em Privacy pushes-and-pulls.} Given that being a privacy-preserving technology was a core reason for its introduction, it is vital that FL is indeed able to preserve the privacy of users.
-Despite this, the process of sending gradient or model updates to a server has been shown to be less than secure.
+However, the process of sending gradients or model updates to a server has been shown to be less than secure.
 Recent works in membership inference, property inference, and even data reconstruction have demonstrated that vanilla FL is vulnerable to a multitude of privacy attacks.
-On the other hand, defenses such as secure aggregation, differential privacy, or homomorphic encryption have also continued to be developed to prevent these attacks.
-Ultimately, the privacy expectation of FL is that an attacker, whether being the server, an outsider, or a participating client, is not able to infer any private information about the local training data of any of the clients.
-In this work, we discuss the current privacy attacks and pinpoint the vulnerabilities that make them possible.
+Defenses such as secure aggregation, differential privacy, or homomorphic encryption have also continued to be developed to prevent these attacks.
+Ultimately, the privacy expectation of FL is that an attacker, whether it is the server, an outsider, or a participating client, is not able to infer any private information about the local training data of any of the clients.
+In this work, we discuss current privacy attacks and pinpoint the vulnerabilities that make them possible.
 We then highlight the defenses that can prevent the attacks or make them more difficult along with the limitations and drawbacks of each.